elevy99927/k8s/docs/Chapter-07.md

 ---

-## 2. Taint and Toleration
 ### **What is Taint and Toleration?**

 - **Taints** prevent Pods from being scheduled on a node unless the Pod has a matching **Toleration**.
 - **Tolerations** allow specific Pods to bypass taints and be scheduled on tainted nodes.

 ### **How It Works**

 - Nodes are tainted using `kubectl taint nodes`.
 - Pods must have a **matching toleration** to be scheduled on tainted nodes.

-### Taint and Toleration usecases

-1. **Dedicated Node Pools**
-   * Scenario: Reserve nodes exclusively for specific teams or applications
-   * Example: Taint production database nodes with `team=database:NoSchedule` so only database pods with matching tolerations can use these specialized resources

-2. **Hardware Segregation**
-   * Scenario: Reserve nodes with specialized hardware (GPUs, high-memory)
-   * Example: Taint GPU nodes with `hardware=gpu:NoSchedule` ensuring only ML/AI workloads with proper tolerations can access these expensive resources

-3. **Controlled Node Upgrades**
-   * Scenario: Gracefully drain nodes before maintenance
-   * Example: Apply `node.kubernetes.io/unschedulable:NoSchedule` taint during upgrades, while critical pods have tolerations to ensure they can be rescheduled if necessary

-4. **Node Problems and Self-Healing**
-   * Scenario: Automatically taint problematic nodes
-   * Example: Kubernetes applies `node.kubernetes.io/disk-pressure:NoSchedule` when storage issues are detected, preventing new pods without specific tolerations from being scheduled on troubled nodes

 ### **Example: Tainting a Node**

 ```sh
 kubectl taint nodes node1 key=value:NoSchedule
 ```

 This prevents any Pod from scheduling unless it has a **matching toleration**.

 ### **Example: Pod with a Matching Toleration**

 ```yaml
 apiVersion: v1
 kind: Pod